-A native of Atlanta, GA and adopted son of Chicago, IL, 23-year-old Gordon Beckham plays second base for the Chicago White Sox.
-Gordon made his major league baseball debut in June 4, 2009, and had a remarkable season for a rookie.
-He hit 14 home runs, had 63 RBIs, and his batting average was .270.
-He was named the 2009 American League rookie of the year, and was also voted Rookie of the Year by the Major League Baseball Players Association.
+A native of Atlanta, GA and adopted son of Chicago, IL, 24-year-old Gordon Beckham plays second base for the Chicago White Sox.
+Gordon made his major league baseball debut on June 4, 2009.
+In his inaugural season, he hit 14 home runs, had 63 RBIs, and ended the season with a batting average of .270.
+In 2009, he was named Rookie of the Year by both the American League and the Major League Baseball Players Association.
 For more information about Gordon Beckham and the Chicago White Sox, visit http://chicago.whitesox.mlb.com.

 About the National Parkinson Foundation

 The National Parkinson Foundation supports a strong network of 43 Centers of Excellence dedicated to excellence in research and providing comprehensive, interdisciplinary care to more than 50,000 Parkinson’s patients and their families worldwide.
 Founded in 1957, the National Parkinson Foundation’s mission is to improve the quality of care for people with Parkinson’s disease through research, education, and outreach.
 Since 1982, NPF has funded more than $155 million in care, research and support services.